Nominations – about 18 months before the exhibition

 Exhibition – takes place every two years.

-For Artes Mundi 6, in addition to the main exhibition at National Museum Cardiff, Chapter and Ffotogallery there were a series of off-site projects across the city centre and beyond.
 Every exhibition is underpinned by an extensive programme of formal and informal learning activities for all ages.
 A unique and intrinsic part of this programme is the use of LiveGuides – a group of education professionals dedicated to developing expertise around one exhibition.
 The in-depth training the LiveGuides receive, including meeting the shortlisted artists, allows visitors first-hand knowledge and interpretation that is only one step removed from meeting the artists themselves.
 The LiveGuides work across a whole range of activities, forming the ‘front line’ of the exhibition and developing activities that contribute to the learning programme.

 The Artes Mundi Exhibition also opens up a number of opportunities for local artists in the form of networking and professional development.
 Each cycle Artes Mundi looks for applicants for the LiveGuide programme, Workshop Leaders and for volunteer placements.
 The shortlisted artists, selectors and judges are taken on studio visits and to local galleries opening up networking opportunities.
 There is also a conference held in conjunction with each exhibition creating a platform for debate; an event created especially for people starting out their careers offering them the opportunity to respond critically to the exhibition.